tquin/hugo-tquin/content/posts/arnotts_biscuits.md

 1. First of all, just about every Australian is familiar with the premise.
 Whether it's a family get-together, lunchbox snack, or just movie food, Arnott's is one of those brands that has so effectively permeated into the national conscience.

 2. Second, it's easy to find diverse opinions.
 Some people love the cream-filled [Monte Carlo][link-monte-carlo], but dislike the crumbly [Scotch Finger][link-scotch-finger].
-Maybe to you, Arnott's means [Shapes][link-shapes] or [Tim Tams][link-tim-tams], which both have their own fierce debates for the best in each product family.
+Maybe to you, Arnott's means [Shapes][link-shapes] or [Tim Tams][link-tim-tams], which both have their own fierce debates for the best within each product family.

 3. And last, it ultimately doesn't matter.
-While that does make the time I've invested into this post seem a little concerning, I do view it as a selling point.
+While that does make me seem insane to invest so much time into this, I choose to ignore that point.
 Seeing people get passionte arguing about why Chicken Crimpy is better than Cheddar (obviously), or why [Delta Creams][link-delta-creams] are overrated, is just plain fun.

 ---